 You have to be in control of these flat surfaces, and know how they behave and fit together.
 If you could draw these empty surfaces then the main facial elements would be pushed into the right position automatically.

 Here we'll give you one thing to observe for each step, that you later have to turn into lines.
-I'll also provide some examples of how I do it, using Photoshop for sketching and colouring, together with my Wacom Intuos graphic tablet.
+We'll also provide some examples of how to do it, using Photoshop for sketching and colouring, together with a Wacom Intuos graphic tablet.

-01. Shadow language
+01. Learn shadow language

 Here are the main planes of the face.
 Notice the empty space between eyes and ears, and how small the face is.
-For the surrounding planes I use shadow lines – the area where light turns into shadow.
+For the surrounding planes, use shadow lines – the area where light turns into shadow.

-02. In proportion
+02. Keep faces in proportion

-The base for my lines here are wrinkles, folds, mimic folds and highlights.
-Don't skip the studying of proportions here – take a ruler and a book and start making up your own rules!
+The base for the lines here are wrinkles, folds, mimic folds and highlights.
+Don't skip the studying of proportions here – take a ruler and a book and start making up your own rules.

-03. Shadows and volume
+03. Add shadows and volume

-Here I ink the construction lines and add shadows and volume.
-Since I employ shadows and mimic lines as construction for my face, I can now use them to find the fitting rendering for the face.
+Here we ink the construction lines and add shadows and volume.
+Since we employed shadows and mimic lines as construction for the face, we can now use them to find the fitting rendering for the face.
 It makes life so much easier.